 To enter the HCVP, a Family must be income-eligible (i.e., below the maximum income cutoff).
-However, tro qualify for the Homeownership option in the Voucher program, Family income must be above 50% of the area median income or the minimum wage time 2000 hours whichever is greater; the Family must demonstrate sufficient income to meet a minimum income standard, which is intended to assure that a Family will have sufficient income to pay homeownership and other Family expenses not covered by the Section 8 subsidy.
+However, to qualify for the Homeownership option in the Voucher program, the Family must demonstrate sufficient income to meet a minimum income standard, which is intended to assure that a Family will have sufficient income to pay homeownership and other Family expenses not covered by the Section 8 subsidy.